- B504 Portland Square, Drake Circus, Plymouth, PL4 8AA

-- The development of manufactured soils from waste materials.
+- The reconstruction of soils from waste materials.

 - Biogeochemical processes within natural and anthropogenically-influenced environments.

-- Nutrient dynamics and concentrations across various environmental matrices.
+- Nutrient dynamics and concentrations across environmental matrices.

-- The environmental fate and toxicity of industrial and consumer chemicals (e.g. PFAS and UV-filters).
+- The environmental fate and toxicity of industrial and consumer chemicals (e.g. PFAS, UV-filters, surfactants).

-- The development of environmental risk assessment practices.
+- The development of environmental risk assessment methodologies.